librejtag/firmware-custom/Protocol.md

 I prefer to realize it as a CDC-ACM interface, or a custom bulk-in/bulk-out interface.
 But, the most important thing is, I want driverless solution, AND I want extendable solution, for example, it can composed with an HID or a CDC interface.

+If we realize it over usb, I prefer to use dual-buffer to increase speed.

 But it depends on Windows driver, I doesn't want to write Windows kernel-mode driver and get signature from M$.

 Control byte